IHE/RAD.IRA/input/pagecontent/rad-x4.md

 * If `timestamp`, `id` or `event` are not set, then return an error
 * If `event.context` does not include `report`, then return an error
-* If each context does not conform to the corresponding resource definition, then return an error
+* If the `report` context does not include `resource.id`, then return an error
 * if `event`.`hub.topic` is not a known topic, then return an error

-If the Manager accepts the request, then the Manager shall delete the `report` context of the received DiagnosticReport-open event, as well as all associated context and content.
+If the Manager accepts the request, then the Manager shall delete the `report` context of the received `DiagnosticReport-close` event, as well as all associated context and content.

 The Manager shall set the `current context` to the last context that was initiated by a `[FHIR resource]-open` event and has not been terminated by a corresponding `[FHIR resource]-close` event.
 If there is no such context, then the Manager shall set the `current context` to *empty*.